top of page

 SOMAtherapy & breath:

 Breath is the source of life.
-It is also the area which reacts dramatically at times of stress, as we hold our breath in fear or expection.
+It is also the area which reacts dramatically at times of stress, as we hold our breath in fear or anticipation.
 Together we will witness and respect how breath moves within your body, using somatic interventions which involve meditation and visualisation.

 SOMAtherapy & talk: